connorcl/testbench-gen/README.md

 # testbench-gen
-A simple VHDL test bench generator (for combinational logic) written in Python
+A VHDL test bench generator for combinational and sequential logic, written in Python